LittleTalksOrg/little-talks-server/README.md

 # Little Talks - Server

-Simple server for [Little Talks](https://littletalks.org) using [Flask Framework](https://flask.palletsprojects.com).
+Simple server for [Little Talks](https://littletalks.org) using [Flask Framework](https://flask.palletsprojects.com) and [SQLite3](https://www.sqlite.org/index.html).
 It´s an experimental chat server based on a latitude/longitude location.

 ## Endpoints
 We just receive a `POST` request on root and response the last 25 msgs in that location.